 When most people think of minimalism, they envision getting rid of clutter and even downsizing their homes.
 Tiny house movement anyone?

-It makes sense that owning less can help your bottom line, but can minimalism backfire on you?
-In other words, can minimalism turn out to be an expensive endeavor?
+It makes sense that minimalist living can help your bottom line, but can minimalism backfire on you?
+In other words, can tidying up turn out to be an expensive endeavor?
 Brenda Spandrio, a professional organizer and decluttering expert based in California, says the answer is “yes.”
 In fact, embracing the minimalism trend can lead you into hot water if you’re not careful.

 Want to learn more about what it may actually take to create a minimalist lifestyle and declutter your life?
 Read on to find out.